Media guide: Producing farmer-friendly printed information

 Media link 7.1: Check out the fertilizer calibration tool (web link) to make sure that you get your farmer-friendly measurements correct!

-- As well as selling any surpluses they have women usually have primary responsibility for household security.
+As well as selling any surpluses they have, women usually have primary responsibility for household food and nutrition security.
 This may mean that they farm in different ways.
-For example they may harvest bean or cassava leaves to make meals more nutritious and interesting.
-These sorts of farming practices need to be researched and added into materials if they are to be inclusive.
+For example, they may harvest bean or cassava leaves to make meals more nutritious and interesting.
+These sorts of farming practices need to be researched and included into communication materials if they are to be inclusive.

-- Why not… Leave white space for local customisation of the leaflet or poster so that the nearest agro-input dealers and extension service contact details can be written on the print.
+Why not… Leave white space for local customisation of the leaflet or poster so that the nearest agro-input dealers and extension service’s contact details can be written on the print.
 Instead of saying ‘contact your local agro-dealer’, leave a space for specific follow-up contacts to be added.